 Whether you’re facing a serious cavity, a bad oral injury, or teeth that have been lost altogether, it’s important to remember that you don’t have to face this alone.
-At Prestonwood Park Dental Care, we make time for our patients right away in these serious situations.
+At Shine & Sparkle Dentistry, we make time for our patients right away in these serious situations.
 Our available restorative services cover a wide range of needs, and they can give you back the strong, functional teeth you need to live your life to the fullest.
-To schedule an appointment with Dr. Woodard, contact our Plano office today.
+To schedule an appointment with Dr. Shaik, contact our Plano office today.

 Tooth extraction is never our favorite outcome, but it may be necessary sometimes in order to preserve the patient’s health and well-being, such as in the following situations: